Legal & General Group Plc Raises Stake in SYNNEX Co. (NYSE:SNX)

 Legal & General Group Plc boosted its position in SYNNEX Co.
 (NYSE:SNX) by 15.7% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 213,878 shares of the business services provider’s stock after buying an additional 29,051 shares during the period.
 Legal & General Group Plc owned approximately 0.41% of SYNNEX worth $26,042,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other hedge funds and other institutional investors have also recently modified their holdings of SNX.
 JPMorgan Chase & Co. boosted its position in SYNNEX by 58.9% in the first quarter.
 JPMorgan Chase & Co. now owns 3,101,824 shares of the business services provider’s stock valued at $356,214,000 after buying an additional 1,150,194 shares during the last quarter.
-Burgundy Asset Management Ltd. lifted its holdings in SYNNEX by 52.2% in the first quarter.
-Burgundy Asset Management Ltd. now owns 1,009,762 shares of the business services provider’s stock valued at $115,961,000 after acquiring an additional 346,510 shares during the period.
-Abrams Bison Investments LLC lifted its holdings in SYNNEX by 14.8% in the first quarter.
-Abrams Bison Investments LLC now owns 2,400,000 shares of the business services provider’s stock valued at $275,616,000 after acquiring an additional 310,000 shares during the period.
-American Century Companies Inc. lifted its holdings in SYNNEX by 170.0% in the second quarter.
-American Century Companies Inc. now owns 429,420 shares of the business services provider’s stock valued at $52,286,000 after acquiring an additional 270,363 shares during the period.
-Finally, State of Michigan Retirement System lifted its holdings in SYNNEX by 1,475.1% in the second quarter.
-State of Michigan Retirement System now owns 241,107 shares of the business services provider’s stock valued at $29,357,000 after acquiring an additional 225,800 shares during the period.
+Burgundy Asset Management Ltd. boosted its position in SYNNEX by 52.2% in the first quarter.
+Burgundy Asset Management Ltd. now owns 1,009,762 shares of the business services provider’s stock valued at $115,961,000 after buying an additional 346,510 shares during the last quarter.
+Abrams Bison Investments LLC boosted its position in SYNNEX by 14.8% in the first quarter.
+Abrams Bison Investments LLC now owns 2,400,000 shares of the business services provider’s stock valued at $275,616,000 after buying an additional 310,000 shares during the last quarter.
+American Century Companies Inc. boosted its position in SYNNEX by 170.0% in the second quarter.
+American Century Companies Inc. now owns 429,420 shares of the business services provider’s stock valued at $52,286,000 after buying an additional 270,363 shares during the last quarter.
+Finally, State of Michigan Retirement System boosted its position in SYNNEX by 1,475.1% in the second quarter.
+State of Michigan Retirement System now owns 241,107 shares of the business services provider’s stock valued at $29,357,000 after buying an additional 225,800 shares during the last quarter.
 Hedge funds and other institutional investors own 76.09% of the company’s stock.

+The company also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
+Investors of record on Friday, October 15th will be given a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a dividend yield of 0.75%.
+The ex-dividend date of this dividend is Thursday, October 14th.
+SYNNEX’s payout ratio is 5.85%.

+A number of research analysts have issued reports on SNX shares.
+Loop Capital boosted their price target on SYNNEX from $150.00 to $165.00 and gave the company a “buy” rating in a report on Tuesday.
+Zacks Investment Research raised SYNNEX from a “hold” rating to a “buy” rating and set a $117.00 price target for the company in a report on Monday.
+Raymond James boosted their price target on SYNNEX from $140.00 to $150.00 and gave the company a “strong-buy” rating in a report on Wednesday, September 29th.
+Finally, Barrington Research decreased their price target on SYNNEX from $140.00 to $128.00 and set an “outperform” rating for the company in a report on Thursday, September 30th.
+Two investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $131.88.

-In other news, Director Dwight Steffensen sold 300 shares of the stock in a transaction on Tuesday, July 20th.
-The stock was sold at an average price of $113.78, for a total transaction of $34,134.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Kevin M. Murai sold 4,275 shares of the stock in a transaction on Thursday, July 15th.
+In other SYNNEX news, Director Kevin M. Murai sold 4,275 shares of the company’s stock in a transaction on Thursday, July 15th.
 The stock was sold at an average price of $114.81, for a total value of $490,812.75.
-Following the transaction, the director now owns 8,859 shares of the company’s stock, valued at $1,017,101.79.
+Following the completion of the sale, the director now directly owns 8,859 shares in the company, valued at approximately $1,017,101.79.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO Dennis Polk sold 1,298 shares of the company’s stock in a transaction on Monday, August 2nd.
+The shares were sold at an average price of $118.26, for a total value of $153,501.48.
+Following the completion of the sale, the chief executive officer now owns 129,159 shares of the company’s stock, valued at $15,274,343.34.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 17,036 shares of company stock valued at $2,051,740.
+Insiders have sold 17,036 shares of company stock valued at $2,051,740 over the last quarter.
 3.00% of the stock is owned by company insiders.

-SYNNEX (NYSE:SNX) last issued its quarterly earnings results on Monday, September 27th.
-The business services provider reported $2.14 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.07 by $0.07.
-SYNNEX had a return on equity of 19.97% and a net margin of 2.15%.
-The firm had revenue of $5.21 billion during the quarter, compared to analysts’ expectations of $14.22 billion.
-During the same period in the previous year, the business earned $3.33 earnings per share.
-The firm’s revenue for the quarter was down 19.5% on a year-over-year basis.
-On average, analysts predict that SYNNEX Co. will post 8.14 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
-Shareholders of record on Friday, October 15th will be issued a $0.20 dividend.
-This represents a $0.80 annualized dividend and a yield of 0.75%.
-The ex-dividend date of this dividend is Thursday, October 14th.
-SYNNEX’s payout ratio is currently 5.85%.

-Several brokerages have recently weighed in on SNX.
-Zacks Investment Research raised SYNNEX from a “hold” rating to a “buy” rating and set a $117.00 target price for the company in a research note on Monday.
-Loop Capital upped their target price on SYNNEX from $150.00 to $165.00 and gave the stock a “buy” rating in a research note on Tuesday.
-Raymond James upped their target price on SYNNEX from $140.00 to $150.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, September 29th.
-Finally, Barrington Research reduced their target price on SYNNEX from $140.00 to $128.00 and set an “outperform” rating for the company in a research note on Thursday, September 30th.
-Two investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $131.88.

 SYNNEX Company Profile